Semi-universality of CFT$_d$ entropy at large spin: Generalization to arbitrary dimensions and scalings

 \subsubsection{More about the microcanonical ensemble}

-In \S \ref{subsec:MC2d} we have pointed out that one of the many special features of $d=2$ is that the leading order twist, i.e.\ the twist obtained simply by differentiating the leading order partition \eqref{lnztd} w.r.t. $\beta$, simply vanishes.
+In \S \ref{subsec:MC2d} we have pointed out that one of the many special features of $d=2$ is that the leading order twist, i.e.\ the twist obtained by differentiating the leading order partition function \eqref{lnztd} w.r.t. $\beta$, vanishes.

 The twist $\tau$, of course, vanishes only at leading order in the large $J$ limit (i.e.\ $\tau$ fails to scale like $\sqrt{J}$ as one might have naively expected).
-However $\tau$ does not completely vanish as \eqref{lnztd} receives subleading $\beta$-dependent corrections (for example, given by \eqref{eq:lightcone1} in case there is a twist gap in the spectrum of Virasoro primaries, note that the first term in \eqref{eq:lightcone1} is in fact \eqref{lnztd}).
+However $\tau$ does not completely vanish as \eqref{lnztd} receives subleading $\beta$-dependent corrections.
+(For example, these corrections can be given by \eqref{eq:lightcone1} if there is a twist gap in the spectrum of Virasoro primaries.
+Note that the first term in \eqref{eq:lightcone1} is in fact \eqref{lnztd}).
 As there is no freedom in the local structure of ${\cal L}$, these corrections arise from nonlocal contributions to ${\cal L}$ (these are larger than what might have been expected because the dimensional reduction on the $d=2$ twisted thermal circle turns out to have massless modes).
 The correction to \eqref{lnztd} also leads to a $\tau$ dependent correction to the leading order entropy formula \eqref{enttd}.

 This aforementioned correction is universal in the following sense: it is determined if we know the chiral algebra and impose a twist gap in the spectrum of chiral primaries.
-For CFTs that have a twist gap for Virasoro primaries (no holomorphic primaries) and $c>1$, this correction takes the universal formula given in eq.~\!\eqref{eq:lightcone1} \cite{Kusuki:2018wpa,Benjamin:2019stq, Ghosh:2019rcj,Pal:2022vqc, Pal:2023cgk, Pal:2025yvz}.
+For CFTs that have a twist gap for Virasoro primaries (no holomorphic primaries) and $c>1$, this correction takes the universal form given in eq.~\!\eqref{eq:lightcone1} \cite{Kusuki:2018wpa,Benjamin:2019stq, Ghosh:2019rcj,Pal:2022vqc, Pal:2023cgk, Pal:2025yvz}.
 The first correction to \eqref{enttd} occurs at ${\cal O}(J^0)$ (i.e.\ these corrections are independent of $J$).
-In order to obtain this correction, one needs to perform a honest inverse Laplace transformation, as opposed to Legendre transformation, which is only justified if we can perform the inverse Laplace in saddle point approximation; however, we can not do the saddle point approximation here unless $\beta$ is very small.
+In order to obtain this correction, one needs to perform an honest inverse Laplace transformation, as opposed to a Legendre transformation.
+In particular a Legendre transformation is only justified if we can perform the inverse Laplace transformation in the saddle point approximation; however, we cannot do the saddle point approximation here unless $\beta$ is very small.